Bloudraad/cryptotrex-whitepaper/docs/marketplace.md

 ## Fees

-Purchases of dino cards, eggs, and artifacts are subjected to a 4% on completion of a transaction.
+Purchases of dino cards, eggs, and artifacts are subjected to a 4% fee on completion of a transaction.